emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-O1``
   [compile+link]
   Simple optimizations.
 During the compile step these include LLVM ``-O1`` optimizations.
-During the link step this does not include various runtime assertions in JS that `-O0` would do.
+During the link step this omits various runtime assertions in JS that `-O0` would include.

 .. _emcc-O2: